craftzdog/react-native-sqlite-2/README.md

 This plugin provides a [WebSQL](http://www.w3.org/TR/webdatabase/)-compatible API to store data in a react native app, by using a SQLite database on the native side.

 Inspired by fantastic work done by [Nolan Lawson](https://github.com/nolanlawson/cordova-plugin-sqlite-2).
-It should be a drop-in replacement with [react-native-sqlite-storage](https://github.com/andpor/react-native-sqlite-storage).
+It should be a drop-in replacement for [react-native-sqlite-storage](https://github.com/andpor/react-native-sqlite-storage).
 It works pretty well with [PouchDB](https://github.com/stockulus/pouchdb-react-native) on React Native app.

 The reason of this plugin is that `react-native-sqlite-storage` has some problems to use with PouchDB: